When to plant Coreopsis in Cedar County, IA

 Cedar County, Iowa is in USDA Hardiness Zone 5a.
 The average last spring frost is April 17 and first fall frost is October 16.

-Cedar County County sits in USDA Zone 5a.
+Cedar County sits in USDA Zone 5a.
 Coreopsis grows reliably in zones 3a through 9b, so it's a good fit here.

-Can Coreopsis grow in Cedar County County's climate?
+Can Coreopsis grow in Cedar County's climate?

 Your Cedar County Garden Planner — Free